yugabyte/yugabyte-db/docs/content/latest/quick-start/_index.md

 ---

 {{< note title="Note" >}}
-The local cluster setup on a single host is not intended for production deployments or performance benchmarking.
+The local cluster setup on a single host is intended for development and learning.
 For production deployment or performance benchmarking, deploying a true multi-node on multi-host setup, see [Deploy YugaByte DB](../../latest/deploy).
 {{< /note >}}

 ## Get started yourself